jjuran/freemount/NOTES/overview.md

 Features
 --------

-While Freemount is intended to be fully usable as a file sharing system (e.g. as a replacement for Appleshare), its primary purpose is to be a communication protocol for FORGE (File-Oriented, Reflective Graphical Environment).
+While Freemount is intended to be fully usable as a file sharing system (e.g. as a replacement for AppleShare), its primary purpose is to be a communication protocol for FORGE (File-Oriented, Reflective Graphical Environment).
 FORGE requires additional semantics that aren't available in typical network filesystems:

 * non-local named streams (e.g. a FIFO written by the server and read by the client)
 * select/poll operations (e.g. block until one of several files is readable)